 - Do one thing at a time, and finish it before you move on.

 - Take breaks to do quick things like filing.
 Take a walk on your lunch break.
 In long meetings, take notes to break up the time.
 Ask your therapist to teach you relaxation techniques you can do at your desk.

 - Talk with co-workers about better ways to work with people you might not get along well with.
 Find out if you overlook their cues and set off conflicts.
 See if you can take on more solo projects if teamwork is too stressful.

 Deal With Emotions at Home

 People who have ADHD often hear negative things about themselves from others.
 That can lead to issues with your self-image, and shame and guilt can affect your relationships.
 You may seem bored or interrupt your partner in conversations, show up late to things, or misread body language.
+Sometimes you may react impulsively with a big show of emotion.
 If your partner complains, you may start to resent them.